 All in all, Google Pay is a feature-packed service, but it can be as complex or as simple as you want it to be.
 If you enable all of the features, it can replace apps such as Venmo, PayPal, Mint, Simplifi, and others.
 Or, it can be a simple mobile payment and peer-to-peer payment app.
 The choice is yours.

-- › How to Show Receipts From Photos and Gmail in Google Pay
+- › How to Send Someone Money with Google Pay

 - › How to Use Your Phone to Pay for Gas